 Their reasons for living in Nairobi rather than a refugee camp are numerous.
 Some hope for more job prospects, or might have friends or family in the city who can provide assistance.
 They may have left a refugee camp because it lacked education opportunities or adequate medical care, violence in the camps or discrimination at the hands of other refugees or local authorities.

 Refugees in Nairobi are largely impoverished and live in very low-income neighborhoods.
 Many of the refugees we provide care to do not have refugee status from the UN refugee agency, making it extremely difficult for them to access needed services.
 As a result, they are extremely vulnerable.
 Despite the hardships of life as an urban refugee and traumatic past experiences, there is no in-depth mental health trauma care available to them.

 In 2013, CVT began providing mental health and physical therapy to refugees in several neighborhoods in the city.

 CVT's care is based on our international healing initiatives.
 This includes an emphasis on high quality mental health care for survivors of torture and war trauma.
 It also emphasizes training national staff to develop mental health and physical therapy resources that will benefit the community for the long term.

 An experienced psychotherapist/trainer leads a team of 10 psychosocial counselors providing high quality mental health care for survivors of torture and war.
 The counselors provide both individual and group counseling.
-Another skilled physical therapist/trainer directs two physical therapists.
+Another skilled physical therapist/trainer directs three physical therapists.
 The counselors and physical therapists consult and coordinate care to survivors.
 About 40 percent of counseling clients also receive physical therapy.